Filing Your Income Taxes

 Exceptions to the "Single" Rules

-According to the IRS, you're technically single if you and your spouse are legally separated by court order – not just living apart, even if you have a separation agreement – unless you qualify for the head of household filing status.
-And that’s subject to its own long list of rules.
+According to the IRS, you're technically single if you and your spouse are legally separated by court order – not just living apart, even if you have a separation agreement.
+This is the case unless you qualify for the head of household filing status, and that’s subject to its own long list of rules.

 As for registered domestic partners, you’re not technically married, so you’re single, again assuming you don’t qualify as head of household.